 Human Rights and Responsibilities

-The Marian Homes as an extension of the Knights and the broader Catholic Community live out the Corporal Works of Mercy on a daily basis by providing food, shelter, community and stability to our residents and the neighbors of our homes.
-In addition, through this direct action, we seek to protect the vulnerable members of the community by advocating for the responsibilities we have to each other, to our families and to society at large.
+The Marian Homes, as an extension of the Knights and the broader Catholic Community, live out the Corporal Works of Mercy daily by providing food, shelter, community, and stability to our residents and the neighbors of our homes.
+In addition, through this direct action, we seek to protect the vulnerable members of the community by advocating for the responsibilities we have to each other, our families, and society at large.

-The broader Catholic Community can get involved in this ministry through service projects as well as through financial support.
+The broader Catholic Community can get involved in this ministry through service projects and financial support.
 By joining us, this is another tangible means for them to practice and promote human dignity and a consistent ethic of life.

 The Option for the Poor and Vulnerable

-Perhaps there is no portion of the living community more vulnerable and unable to care for themselves than those who are intellectually disabled.
+Perhaps no portion of the living community is more vulnerable and unable to care for themselves than those who are intellectually disabled.
 Knights have long been their advocates through KOVAR and other projects.
-Seeking partners for the mission of Marian Homes helps us to renew this option for the poor and vulnerable.
+Seeking partners for Marian Homes' mission helps us renew this option for the poor and vulnerable.

 Solidarity

-By public words and works in Fairfax County and the State of Virginia, Marian Homes seeks to imitate Christ's witness against the potential injustice to the individuals and families who have faced these significant medical and financial hurdles.
-Like Christ, we see a better world in which we are all able to take care of those least able.
-As Catholics, we embody the view that “we are our sisters’ and brothers’ keeper.”
-“Loving our neighbor” has significant local connotations as we watch society struggle with how to care for this population without the institutions of the training centers.
+By public words and works in the Commonwealth of Virginia, Marian Homes seek to imitate Christ's witness against the potential injustice to the individuals and families who have faced these significant medical and financial hurdles.
+Like Christ, we see a better world in which we can take care of those least able.
+As Catholics, we embody the view that “we are our sisters’ and brothers’ keepers.”
+“Loving our neighbor” has significant local connotations as we watch society struggle to care for this population without the institutions of the training centers.